yandexdataschool/Practical_RL/week3.5_dl/README.md

 #### What to choose?
 * The simplest choice is PyTorch: it's basically ye olde numpy with automatic gradients and a lot of pre-implemented DL stuff... except all the functions have different names.
 * If you want to be familiar with production-related stuff from day 1, choose TensorFlow.
 It's much more convenient to deploy (to non-python or to mobiles).
-The catch is that all those conveniences become __in__conveniences once you want to write something simple in jupyter.
+The catch is that all those conveniences become inconveniences once you want to write something simple in jupyter.
 * Theano works like tensorflow but it offers a numpy-compatible interface and comes with built-in graph optimization.
 The payoff is that theano is not as popular as the first two.
 It is also not meant as a producton framework so deploying to mobiles may be a problem.

 * It's not like choosing house at Hogwarts, you'll be able to switch between frameworks easily once you master the underlying principles.